Why Move to Sydney or NSW, Australia, from the UK? Here’s 28 Reasons to Get You Started…

 16. Some of Australia’s Best Schools are in NSW and Sydney

-If you have children and are looking at emigrating to Sydney from the UK, then schools will almost certainly be a top priority for you.
+If you have children and are looking to emigrate to Sydney from the UK, then schools will almost certainly be your top priority.

-There are great schools all over Australia, but in Sydney and NSW you will find that you’re really spoilt for choice.
+There are excellent schools all over Australia, but in Sydney and NSW, you will find that you’re spoilt for choice.
 The fee-paying schools boast top-performing institutions such as Sydney Grammar School in Darlinghurst, Kambala in Rose Bay and Pymble Ladies College.
 All of these schools make it into the top 10 performing private schools.

 For more information check out our guide on choosing and starting school in Australia.

 17. Sydney Boasts World-Class Sports Stadiums and Facilities

 Sydneysiders love their sports.
 They like both playing and watching, and whether you’re a cricket or an Aussie rules fan, you won’t go far wrong here.

 Sydney’s dedication to sports has a long history, reflected in high-quality facilities such as Stadium Australia and the Sydney Cricket Ground.
 There are outstanding sports facilities across the board so semi-pros, keen amateurs or those who just want to keep fit are sure to be impressed with what’s on offer.